rogerbarton/vr-modeling/docs/developer-guide/setup.md

 Setup the C++ interface to libigl with CMake:

 1. Run CMake in the root folder, open the solution in **Visual Studio** and build the target `__libigl-interface`
-2. Or setup the CMake project in **CLion** and build, (ensure that the architecture is correct, e.g. `x64`, in the Toolchain settings or you may have errors that the dll was not found).
+2. Or setup the CMake project in **CLion** and build, (ensure that the architecture is correct, e.g. `x64` or `amd64`, in the Toolchain settings or you may have errors that the dll was not found).

 Open the project in Unity.